| Competition

 or launching proceedings if applicable, having regard to confidentiality

+obligations.
 4.2.3 Right to notice and disclosure of investigations.
 Persons

 subject to investigation should be advised at the earliest possible